 This course is designed to develop intermediate clinical guitar skills for the music therapy student with an established foundation of functional guitar skills.
 Students will further their knowledge of mechanics of the guitar, including alternative tunings and barre chords.
 Emphases will be placed on functional guitar playing using rhythmic, harmonic, and melodic accompaniment patterns, while singing, to further develop clinical repertoire.

 This course is designed to develop advanced clinical guitar skills for the music therapy student with demonstrated intermediate functional guitar skills.
 Emphases will be placed on the following: purposeful use of fingerstyle/picking techniques, connecting strumming pattern variation with clinical intention, relating accompaniment style choices to clinical context, guitar centered improvisation techniques, prompting and cueing techniques, and guitar methods utilizing genre related clinical tools and techniques.

 This course is designed to develop clinical keyboard skills for the music therapy student, with emphases on playing and singing simultaneously.
 Music therapy students learn how to read a lead sheet and create appropriate accompaniment patterns for various genres.
 Students are exposed to a wide range of literature from 1920s to present.
-This course emphasizes playing piano and singing simultaneously.

 This course teaches assistive music technologies that allow musicians with visual impairment to effectively communicate with other sighted musicians.
 The course explores Braille music and the basic elements and concepts of music through reading, listening, writing, and playing assignments.
 The course also explores notation and digital audio production through a number of projects.
 The projects include creating a lead sheet, a chart for the rhythm section and a lead line with Sibelius, and producing a musical arrangement and a podcast using Sonar.